khulnasoft-labs/mitigate-drivers/README.md

 ## Getting Started

-To begin your journey with mitigate-drivers, simply check out the [mitre-drivers.khulnasoft.com](https://mitre-drivers.khulnasoft.com/) site or clone the repository and explore the wealth of information available in the categorized directories.
+To begin your journey with MitiDrivers, simply check out the [mitigate-drivers.khulnasoft.com](https://mitigate-drivers.khulnasoft.com/) site or clone the repository and explore the wealth of information available in the categorized directories.
 We've designed the site to help you easily find the insights you need to protect your systems from vulnerable drivers.

-To assist in speeding up the creating of a yaml file, check out [mitigate-driverss.streamlit.app](https://mitigate-driverss.streamlit.app)
+To assist in speeding up the creating of a yaml file, check out [mitidrivers.streamlit.app](https://mitidrivers.streamlit.app)

 ## Support 📞

-Please use the [GitHub issue tracker](https://github.com/khulnasoft-labs/mitigate-drivers/issues) to submit bugs or request features.
+Please use the [GitHub issue tracker](https://github.com/khulnasoft-lab/mitigate-drivers/issues) to submit bugs or request features.

 ## 🤝 Contributing & Making PRs

-Stay engaged with the mitigate-drivers community by regularly checking for updates and contributing to the project.
+Stay engaged with the MitiDrivers community by regularly checking for updates and contributing to the project.
 Your involvement will help ensure the project remains up-to-date and even more valuable to others.

 Join us in our quest to create a safer and more secure digital environment for organizations everywhere.
-With mitigate-drivers by your side, you'll be well-equipped to tackle driver-related security risks and confidently navigate the ever-evolving cyber landscape.
+With MitiDrivers by your side, you'll be well-equipped to tackle driver-related security risks and confidently navigate the ever-evolving cyber landscape.

 If you'd like to contribute, please follow these steps: